In addition to the Faculty of Graduate Studies admission requirements, Graduate Programs in Education requires:

 a) A University of Calgary four-year baccalaureate degree or an equivalent degree from a recognized institution.
 Degrees and grades from foreign institutions are evaluated for their equivalency to those of the University of Calgary.

 b) A minimum GPA of 3.00 (on the University of Calgary four-point system).
-This is based on the last two years of the undergraduate degree consisting of a minimum of 60 units (10 full-course equivalents).
+This is based on the last two years of the undergraduate degree consisting of a minimum of 60 units.

 c) A written statement indicating the applicant's reasons for pursuing a graduate program in Graduate Programs in Education.